shrmnk/esphome-docs/devices/sonoff_4ch.rst

     :image: sonoff_4ch.jpg

 ESPHome can also be used with Sonoff 4CH wireless switches.
-These devices are basically just an ESP8266 chip with 4 relays to control power output, a few buttons on the top and a few status LEDs.
+These devices are basically just an ESP8285 (similar to ESP8266) chip with 4 relays to control power output, a few buttons on the top and a few status LEDs.

 .. figure:: images/sonoff_4ch_header.jpg